 - Pure Storage replication: Komprise enables asynchronous replication of Pure Storage We use Pure’s snapshot technology to replicate the data from point A to B. You can see various metrics on the replication such as the speed of migration.
 You can also set up failover and failback to and from the replication site.
 Read more about the Komprise partnership with Pure Storage.

 There’s more to the story on how Komprise is addressing important data management challenges.
 A significant one is cost: handling growing storage needs with static IT budgets.
 This is not a wonderful optic for IT leaders right now.

 Here at Komprise we talk a lot about “right data, right place, right time.”
 You want to give users the best performance for your high-demand hot data sets.
 Yet justifying the top-performing flash storage platform might be difficult when you are talking about 1 or 2 PB of data or more.
 However, let’s say you can offload 75% of your data store to a cheaper, cold storage service in the cloud—aka cloud tiering.
 Then, you only need to purchase the fancy Porsche storage for 25% of your data – far less than a petabyte.
 Suddenly, this option becomes affordable.
-Using Komprise, you can run the analytics first and see how much hot data you really have before you make a purchase.
+Using Komprise, you can run the unstructured data analytics first and see how much hot data you really have before you make a purchase.